WebAssembly/spec/spectec/test-prose/TEST.md

 allocglobal globaltype val
 1. Let gi be { TYPE: globaltype; VALUE: val; }.
+2. Let a be |s.GLOBAL|.
-2. Append gi to the s.GLOBAL.
+3. Append gi to the s.GLOBAL.
-3. Return |s.GLOBAL|.
+4. Return a.

 allocglobals x_0* x_1*
 1. If x_0* is [], then: